A Level - English Language and Literature (Combined)

 WHAT DO I NEED TO JOIN THE COURSE?

-Grade 4 in GCSE English Language and English Literature.
+Grade 4 in GCSE English Language and grade 4 in English Literature.

 CAN I TAKE ADDITIONAL QUALIFICATIONS?

 If you choose to study Combined English Language and Literature, you will usually take it alongside two other A levels.

 WHAT ARE THE COSTS?